wesleycamargo/azure-docs.pt-br/articles/azure-stack/user/azure-stack-acs-differences.md

 ## <a name="sdk-versions"></a>Versões do SDK

-As bibliotecas de cliente a seguir têm suporte com o armazenamento do Azure pilha:
+Pilha de armazenamento do Azure suporta as seguintes bibliotecas de cliente:

 | Biblioteca do cliente | Versão com suporte a pilha do Azure | Link                                                                                                                                                                                                                                                                                                                                     | Especificação de ponto de extremidade       |
 |----------------|-------------------------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|------------------------------|